Lactifluus clarkeae: Taxonomy and naming

 Lactifluus clarkeae was first described as a species of Lactarius in 1927 by Australian naturalist John Burton Cleland from a specimen found at Mount Lofty, South Australia.
 Cleland noted the mushroom was similar in general appearance to Russula flocktoniae, now Lactifluus flocktoniae.
-It was named in honour of botanical artist Phyllis Flockton Clarke, notable for her watercolour paintings of the fungi of New South Wales and niece of Margaret Flockton.
+It was named in honour of botanical artist Phyllis Flockton Clarke, notable for her watercolour paintings of the fungi of New South Wales and niece of fellow botanical artist, Margaret Flockton.
 Lactifluus flocktoniae is generally understood to have a brighter orange to red cap and paler gills compared to Lactifluus clarkeae, which has variable morphology.

 Both species were transferred to the genus Lactifluus in 2012 on the basis of phylogenetic analysis of DNA sequences and a review of ecological and morphological characteristics.
 No synapomorphic features have been identified that unambiguously distinguish Lactifluus and Lactarius, but habitat and mycorrhizal association are important in identification of species.
 Microscopically, sphaerocysts in lamellae trama and thick-walled elements in the pileipellis and stipitipellis (stipe cuticle) are common in Lactifluus but rare in Lactarius.

 In 2017, Lactifluus clarkeae was classified in Lactifluus subgenus Gymnocarpi section Tomentosi.

 Species complex

-The species boundaries of Lactifluus clarkeae are poorly understood.
-Several names, including Russula flocktoniae and Lactarius subclarkeae, have been used interchangeably with Lactarius clarkeae and more recently Lactifluus clarkeae to describe mushrooms of similar appearance found in Australia and New Zealand.
-Herbarium collections under many of these names indicate variable morphology and host tree association.
-Phylogenetic analyses have shown that sequences of some of these specimens fall into different clades and potentially represent at least seven genetically and morphologically distinct species.
+The species boundaries of Lactifluus clarkeae were poorly understood.
+Mushrooms of similar appearance found in Australia and New Zealand have been alternately named Russula flocktoniae, Lactarius subclarkeae, Lactarius clarkeae and most recently Lactifluus clarkeae.
+In 2021, a review of existing specimens classified as Lactifluus clarkeae, Russula flocktoniae, Lactarius subclarkeae found specimens belonging to eleven clades within the genus Lactifluus and one clade of the genera Russula.
+In addition, the study identified six new species and elevated one previously known subspecies to species status.